Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Regaari shuddered a bit at the image.
 "Now *there’s* a horrifying concept.
 But my takeaway is that you aren’t particularly impressed by Allied civilian leadership.
 Fair?"

 "I mean... let’s just say a bloke like me doesn’t much understand their purpose.
-Sartori I guess was keen on winning this war, and Davies at least got out of the way…"
+Sartori I guess was keen on winning this war, and Davies at least got out of the way..."

 "And the current President?"